-PKF Littlejohn LLP were appointed as auditors during 2020.
-They have expressed their willingness to continue in office as auditors and a resolution to re-appoint them will be proposed at the next Annual General meeting.
+The auditors, PKF Littlejohn LLP, have expressed their willingness to continue in office as auditors and a resolution to reappoint them will be proposed at the next Annual General meeting.

-This report was approved by the board on 29 September 2020 and signed on its behalf.
+This report was approved by the board on 28 June 2021 and signed on its behalf.

+Alistair Muir

-Alistair Muir Chief Executive Officer
+Chief Executive Officer